 Inflexible working hours don’t make sense for many people, and lots of companies could be doing a much better job at being more flexible.
 At Leadfeeder we actively encourage the team to have other interests and commitments outside work.
 And we’ve managed to get our heads round the idea that people have families and care about those families.

-#3 Commuting to work can waste valuable time and affect employee morale
+3. Commuting to work can waste valuable time and lower employee morale

 Late trains, sweaty people, someone’s armpit in your face; commuting can often be a chore.
 It’s not always so bad – or so sweaty, like here in Helsinki where we’ve recently been enduring –25 °C, but the likelihood is you’ve moaned about what a waste of time commuting is once or twice in your life.